antonarhipov/go-ascii-calendar/README.md

 **Problem**: Events disappear after restarting the application.

 **Solutions**:
-- Check that the application has write permissions in its directory
+- Check that the application has write permissions to `~/.ascii-calendar/` directory
-- Verify the `events.txt` file exists and isn't read-only
+- Verify the `~/.ascii-calendar/events.json` file exists and isn't read-only
 - Look for error messages during event creation
-- Check available disk space
+- Check available disk space in your home directory

-#### Events File Corruption

-**Problem**: Error messages about malformed lines or events not loading properly.
+- Try running with `-f /tmp/test-events.json` to test with a different location

+#### Configuration Issues

+**Problem**: Application doesn't use custom configuration or file paths.

 **Solutions**:
+- Verify the configuration file is valid JSON format
+- Check that command line arguments are properly specified (`-c` for config, `-f` for events file)
+- Ensure the `~/.ascii-calendar/` directory exists and is writable
+- Try using absolute paths instead of relative paths
+- Run `./ascii-calendar -h` to see available options

+#### JSON File Corruption

+**Problem**: Error messages about malformed JSON or events not loading properly.

+**Solutions**:
-- Open `events.txt` in a text editor and check the format
+- Open `~/.ascii-calendar/events.json` in a text editor and validate the JSON format
+- Use an online JSON validator to check for syntax errors
-- Ensure each line follows the `YYYY-MM-DD|HH:MM|description` format
+- Ensure the file follows the correct structure with `"events"` array
-- Remove or fix any lines that don't match the expected format
-- Check for invisible characters or encoding issues
+- Check that all dates are in `YYYY-MM-DD` format and times in `HH:MM` format
+- Restore from backup or delete the file to start fresh (application will recreate it)

+#### Migration Issues

+**Problem**: Old `events.txt` file not migrating to new JSON format.

+**Solutions**:
+- Ensure the old `events.txt` file is in the same directory as the application
+- Check that the `~/.ascii-calendar/` directory can be created (permissions)
+- Look for migration messages in the terminal output
+- Manually specify the events file location with `-f` if needed
+- Verify the old file format follows `YYYY-MM-DD|HH:MM|description` pattern

 ### Performance Issues